alercebroker/save_kafka_topic/README.md

 ## Configuration

+You can change the configuration file **conf.json** containing the following parameters:

 + **kafka_server**: Kafka server domain name and port to ingest from (kafka1.alerce.online:9092)
 + **group**: Group name to identify Kafka's consumers (download)
 + **working_dir**: Working directory to download and process data (/tmp)